icatproject/search_api/README.md

   --header 'User-Agent: insomnia/9.3.3' \
   --data '{"query": {"bool": {"must": [{"match": {"title": "Investigation"}}]}}}'
 ```
 The JSON `query` contains the OpenSearch query.
-The API acts as a pass-through, so it must match the OpenSearch specification here
+The API acts as a pass-through, so it must match the OpenSearch specification [here](https://opensearch.org/docs/latest/query-dsl/).

 ## Example Response